Dr. Matthew P. Gonzalez, Ph.D.

 Center for Enhanced Performance

-He has held full-time professional roles of lecturer (San Jose State University), assistant athletic director of sport psychology and counseling (University of Vermont), and has now found himself a home as a performance psychology instructor at the United States Military Academy (USMA) within the Center for Enhanced Performance.
+Gonzalez has held full-time professional roles of lecturer at San Jose State University, assistant athletic director of sport psychology and counseling at the University of Vermont and has now found himself a home at USMA.
 In his role, he instructs sections of RS101, RS104, and PL360; works individually with cadets on enhancing their mental performance across all pillars of cadet development; consults with several corps squad teams; liaises with various academy departments; and serves as the internship coordinator for the Mental Training Lab.

 He is happily married to Jordan Schmidt-Gonzalez; and they are the proud parents of a son, Max.